-If detected early there is a very high survival percentage, but although prostate cancer strikes as many men as breast cancer does women, it lacks the same level of national awareness and research funding.
+If detected early there is a very high survival percentage for men with prostate cancer.
+But although prostate cancer strikes as many men as breast cancer does women, it lacks the same level of national awareness and research funding.

-You should not participate in sexual activity that involves ejaculation for 48 hours prior to your test nor should you participate in vigorous exercises that could also stimulate the prostate – for example cycling or horse-riding.
+You should not participate in sexual activity that involves ejaculation for 48 hours prior to your test.
+You should also avoid vigorous exercises that could also stimulate the prostate – for example cycling or horse-riding.

-You should not have a PSA test if you have a Urinary Tract Infection and should not have a PSA test within 7 days of a digital rectal examination.
+You should not have a PSA test if you have a Urinary Tract Infection, or within 7 days of a digital rectal examination.

 We also recommend you read this guidance about the PSA test to ensure you understand the benefits and limitations of the test.